 Anise, graphite, plums, and blackberries.
 Very polished and very delicious. — a year ago

 I am enjoying sampling PN's from different regions...Central Otago offers some nice selections..as always vintage depending...but I have found the 2015's to be quite nice!

 This wine is New World in style...damp earth..mushrooms..bing cherry..mild oak...nutmeg..cinnamon...mild acidity..presents with a decent long finish!

 Unfiltered hazy gold.
-Strong and acidic with a campfire undertone covered with bright green apples and honeysuckle. — 9 months ago
+Strong and acidic with a campfire undertone covered with bright green apples and honeysuckle. — a year ago